 Train from Basel to Milan, Italy

-If I would have selected to continue straight away, the train from Basel to Milan leaves at 3.03 pm (15.03h).
+If I choose to continue straight away, the train from Basel to Milan leaves at 3.03 pm (15.03h).
 It arrives in Milano Centrale at 7.50 pm (19.50h).
 This leaves you enough time for a nice carb-loaded dinner and a stroll around Milan.

 I opted for a bit more time, and I took the 5.28 pm (17.28h) train to Milano Centrale.
 It arrived in Milan, right on time, at 9.45 pm (21.45h).
 By now, it was already dark and I didn’t feel like eating or even sitting up straight.
 I went straight to my hotel, close to the train station, refreshed myself and went to bed.